kuku1234us/music-player/MusicPlayerDocs/Youtube Master.md

 ##### Format String Generation

-The state of these toggle buttons is translated into yt-dlp compatible format strings through the `get_format_options()` method:
+The state of these toggle buttons is translated into a yt-dlp “selector” format string through the `get_format_options()` method.

+However, it is important to understand a subtle but critical design change: **the selector string is no longer the final authority for YouTube stream selection**.
+Modern YouTube sessions can make a selector string behave unpredictably (for example: falling back to a higher resolution than requested, or switching to slow m3u8 formats).

+To keep behavior deterministic, the application now uses a two-phase pipeline:

+1. **StreamPicker (no cookies) picks explicit format IDs** (e.g. `298+140-drc`) using a clean probe step.
+2. The download worker **downloads using the explicit IDs** while enabling reliability options for modern YouTube checks (Firefox cookies + a JS runtime).

+In other words: the selector string describes “intent”, while StreamPicker produces the “exact IDs we will download”.

 ```python
 def get_format_options(self):